ErikUmble/VSGhidraLink/README.md

 ### 0.0.1

 Very simple version.
 Does one thing.
-Adds code lens popups to Ghidra links.
+Adds code hint popups to Ghidra links.

 **Enjoy!**